-Abigail Parry's I Think We're Alone Now Poetry Book of the Month in The Telegraph
+Abigail Parry's I Think We're Alone Now: reviews, interviews & Books of the Year

-Abigail Parry's second collection I Think We're Alone Now, published by Bloodaxe Books in November 2023, is on the shortlist for the T S Eliot Prize.
+Abigail Parry's second collection I Think We're Alone Now, was published by Bloodaxe Books in November 2023.
+It was shortlisted for both the T S Eliot Prize 2023 and the English-language Poetry category of the Wales Book of the Year Award 2024.
 The poems explore intimacy and failures of intimacy, and deal in pop music, etymology, surveillance equipment, church architecture and beetles.
-Scroll down to watch a video of her reading eight poems from this new collection, filmed in May 2023 at her home in Cardiff.
+Scroll down to watch T S Eliot Prize videos of Abigail reading and talking about her work.

 Her debut collection Jinx, published by Bloodaxe Books in March 2018, was shortlisted for the Forward Prize for Best First Collection 2018 and for the Seamus Heaney Centre First Collection Poetry Prize 2019, and was named a Book of the Year in The New Statesman (Marina Warner), The Telegraph (Tristram Fane Saunders) and the Morning Star (Kate Wakeling).